 1/2 tsp turmeric, ground

-Beat eggs with warm milk (around 30-40C).
+Beat eggs with milk.
 Add sugar, salt, turmeric, and mix well.

 Add cornflower and sieved flour to the mixture.
 At last, pour melted butter into the bowl.